-Congestion on roads, measured as number of vehicles per road km.
-Comparison between Israel and small European countries (Belgium, Denmark, Netherlands, and Switzerland)3.
+Number of vehicles per km of road in Israel and small European countries (Belgium, Denmark, Netherlands, and Switzerland)8

 Air pollution is another major problem connected to car traffic and congestion in dense urban agglomerations.
-In a 2012 report for the Ministry of Environmental Protection, Israel's external costs of air pollution from transport were estimated at about NIS 4.5 billion per year, or 0.7% of GDP.
-This is lower than estimated by a previous study conducted by the Finance Ministry's Scientific Department (2% of GDP)7.
+In a 2012 report for the Ministry of Environmental Protection, Israel's external costs of air pollution from transport were estimated at about 4.5 billion NIS per year, or 0.7% of GDP.
+This is lower than estimated by a previous study conducted by the Finance Ministry's Scientific Department (2% of GDP)9.
 Yet both of these studies relied on extrapolating methods from the WHO and the EU.
 A case study of particulate matter 2.5 in Israel suggests that this pollutant alone - if attributed to vehicular sources - caused between 488 and 683 deaths annually.
-In terms of economic impact, this translates into external costs of between 0.84 and 2.3% of GDP8, when scaled with the relative factors of the 2012 study on the external costs of air pollution with other pollutants included.
+In terms of economic impact, this translates into external costs of between 0.84% and 2.3% of GDP10, when scaled with the relative factors of the 2012 study on the external costs of air pollution with other pollutants included.
 Air pollution is closely associated with asthma, cardiovascular diseases and lung cancer.
-Six per cent of Israeli male soldiers suffer from asthma9.
+6% of Israeli male soldiers suffer from asthma11.
 Reducing air pollution reduces the burden on hospitals, and facilitates better economic and social participation.

 Accidents, noise, and climate change are other notable costs of car transport.
 Accidents are one of the deadliest dangers of daily life, especially to pedestrians.
-According to OECD data, the share of pedestrian fatalities in total road fatalities is higher in Israel than in most industrialized countries, accounting for nearly one third of all road fatalities10.
+According to OECD data, the share of pedestrian fatalities in total road fatalities is higher in Israel than in most industrialized countries, accounting for nearly one third of all road fatalities12.
 In 2017, there were 323 fatal road accidents.
 With the costs of each life estimated at around 2.4 million EUR (taking EU standard values adjusted for GDP PPP in 2017), this translates into about 0.25% of Israel's GDP, ignoring the social costs of injuries and vehicle damage.

 While climate change costs are high, their effect is globally distributed, a key difference to the other externalities that are of direct local concern.
-Israel's land transport was responsible for 17.7 MtCO2e in 2015, which translates into a shadow price of about half a billion \$US, or 0.17% of GDP in 2015, assuming current EU ETS price levels of about $28 \notin /tCO2$.
-The real social costs of carbon are more difficult to ascertain, but are likely to be higher by at least a factor of 10^{11} , amounting to about 1.7% of GDP.
-Given that leading climate economists agree that the likelihood of social system collapse due to extreme heat and storms, insufficient foods supply and malnourishment, and resulting conflicts is constantly increasing12, there is a strong case for pursuing radical climate change mitigation, too.
+Israel's land transport was responsible for 17.7 MtCO2e in 2015, which translates into a shadow price of about half a billion \$US, or 0.17% of GDP in 2015, assuming current EU ETS price levels of about $28 \in /tCO_2$.
+The real social costs of carbon are more difficult to ascertain, but are likely to be higher by at least a factor of 10^{13} , amounting to about 1.7% of GDP.
+Given that leading climate economists agree that the

+An IDP would in itself constitute a public good by fulfilling two characteristics: every interested party can get access to the data; and every interested party can make use of the data without compromising the ability of others to do the same. likelihood of social system collapse due to extreme heat and storms, insufficient foods supply and malnourishment, and resulting conflicts is constantly increasing14, there is a strong case for pursuing radical climate change mitigation, too.

-Altogether, the externalities of car transport in Israel amount to between 3.2 and 6.3% of GDP (Table 1; noise and injuries are excluded from this calculation).
-Research on the relatively extreme case of Beijing has shown that externalities of car transport due to congestion, car accidents, climate change, and, to a lesser degree, air pollution can cost between 7 and 15% of GDP13.
-As a result, society is spending huge amounts of money on defensive costs, most of which could be avoided and redirected into productive investments that improve well-being and pave the way to a future-proof economy.
+Altogether, the externalities of car transport in Israel amount to between 3.2% and 6.3% of GDP (see Table 1; noise and injuries are excluded from this calculation).
+Research on the relatively extreme case of Beijing has shown that externalities of car transport due to congestion, car accidents, climate change, and, to a lesser degree, air pollution can cost between 7% and 15% of GDP15.
+As a result, society is spending huge amounts of money on defensive costs, most of which could be avoided and redirected into productive investments that improve wellbeing and pave the way for a future-proof economy.